The moon’s terminator line divides night and day

 The terminator isn’t fixed on the moon, of course.
-It creeps across the moon’s surface, with the change in its location noticeable in just hours to those peering at the moon through telescopes.
+It creeps across the moon’s surface, with the change in its location noticeable in just hours to those peering through telescopes.
 A day on the moon lasts 29.5 Earth-days.
-The moon’s terminator moves a bit slower than 10 miles per hour (16 kph) across the moon’s surface, a pace that seems almost glacial when you consider that, for those at the equator on Earth, our world’s terminator flashes across its surface at about 1,000 mph (1,600 kph).
+The moon’s terminator moves a bit slower than 10 miles per hour (16 kph) across the moon’s surface.
+That pace seems almost glacial when you consider that, for those at the equator on Earth, our world’s terminator flashes across its surface at about 1,000 mph (1,600 kph).

 Seasoned astronomers know that observing the moon during its full stage is a washout.
 The moon is super bright, its surface brilliant but bland, and your night vision is ruined by peering through a telescope at such a blazing light.
 On the other hand, the waning and waxing moon phases provide a detailed study of the moon’s surface one night at a time over the course of two weeks.

 One popular feature that is seen in its “best light” by the terminator is the lunar Straight Wall.
 The Straight Wall, also known as Rupes Recta, is a fault line that lies inside Mare Nubium, a basin in the southern portion of the moon.
 The Straight Wall is one of those details on the moon that can all but disappear except for when the terminator highlights its striking shadow on the eighth day past new moon.
 If you hunted down Rupes Recta and it was a cinch to find, try for the smaller Rima Birt running parallel nearby.

 Even the more obvious lunar features, such as large craters, benefit from viewing them when the terminator will pass over them.
 For example, the craters Copernicus and Eratosthenes to Montes Apenninus show their elevation best in contrasting light.